About the Test

 - What am I tested on in each section?

-- Listening measures the ability to understand spoken English as it is used in a university classroom.
+- Listening measures the ability to understand lectures, classroom discussions, and conversations spoken in English at the university level.

-- Reading measures the ability to understand non-technical reading material written in English.
+- Reading measures the ability to understand written passages from academic texts.

-- Writing measures the ability to write in English on an assigned topic.
+- Writing measures the ability to write in English to respond to questions based on reading and listening tasks, and to support an opinion.

 - Are all the questions multiple choice?